4.12 Evaluation of Faculty

 4.12.4.2 EVALUATION OF TENURE-ELIGIBLE FACULTY

 In exceptional circumstances, prior to the tenure and promotion review, a candidate may request an extension of the probationary period.
-Such a request must be approved by the dean and provost/VPAA, in consultation with the planning unit personnel committee.
+Such a request must be approved by the Dean and Provost and VPAA, in consultation with the department chair.
 As in all evaluations pertaining to tenure and promotion, the candidate will not be involved in these discussions.

 In preparing and presenting a personnel file for formal review, a tenure-eligible faculty member and the faculty member's colleagues must follow the Procedures for Formal Review, File Preparation and Presentation.
-When a file reaches the first level of review it will be verified as complete employing a standard checklist available on the Provost’s Office website.
 If the tenure-eligible faculty member’s file departs from the Procedures for Formal Review, File Preparation and Presentation without approval as described below, any committee or individual in the review process should refuse to consider the file until it conforms with the procedures.
-Individual variations from the Procedures for Formal Review, File Preparation and Presentation are only permitted when approved by the planning unit, dean, and provost & vice president for academic affairs.
+Individual variations from the Procedures for Formal Review, File Preparation and Presentation are only permitted when approved by the department chair, Dean, and Provost & Vice President for Academic Affairs.
 Such exceptions must be approved before the file is submitted, must be in writing, and must be included in the file.

 4.12.4.2.1 Criteria for Major Formal Evaluations of Tenure-Eligible Faculty